lewisjones37/MSP2_to-do-list/README.md

 ### Colour Scheme

 - The color scheme for Emily's 2do's had to be updated to avoid contrast errors on the Wave testing platform.
-The final result is a light blue background on both the homepage and the review page, which promotes a vibrant, modern, and calm ambiance.
+The final result is a light blue background with a gradient into a lighter white on both the homepage and the review page.
+It promotes a vibrant, modern, and calm ambiance.
 This is accompanied by a darker grey for the buttons and the review panel, which instantly draws the end user's attention.
 More importantly, this allows ease of use for end users who experience visual impairment.

 - An ever so slightly different design has been applied to the to-do list interface.
 An off-white background, accompanied by a grey watermarked title, is intentionally subtle so as not to distract the end user from the page's main purpose: the list.
 The input form is instantly highlighted by a thin blue box that invites the user.